Saturday, December 31, 2011

 1994: TLC owned the #1 R&B song for a fourth week with "Creep".

 1994: Boyz II Men returned to #1 for a third week with "On Bended Knee".
-With their smash "I'll Make Love to You" earlier in the year, that gave the group 17 weeks at #1 for the year.
+With their smash "I'll Make Love To You" earlier in the year, that gave the group 17 weeks at #1 for the year.

-1997: Floyd Cramer ("Last Date") died of cancer at the age of 64.
+1997: Floyd Cramer ("Last Date") died of lung cancer in Nashville, Tennessee at the age of 64.

 2002: In today's episode of Dangerous Inmates Run Rap Music, 50 Cent was arrested and charged with two counts of criminal possession of a weapon.